papampi/braiins-os/README.md

 ### Prerequisites

-The Miner build system is written for *Python 3.5*.
+The build system is written for *Python 3.5*.
 The only prerequisites are:

 * Python 3.5.x
 * virtualenv 15.x.x